heptarch/heptarch.github.io/projects.md

 ### 2.5. <a href="#tbc">Scaling down</a><a id="sec-2-5" name="sec-2-5"></a>

-Let's cobble together the various insights above, and frame them as
+Let's cobble together the various insights above, and give our final recipe:
-imperatives:
 - Academic freedom
 - Material security
-- Stimulating domain of application
+- Problem-rich domain of application
-- Decoupling of product and research
+- Mandate to develop
 - Robust division of labour
 - Enforced focus
 - Enforced cross-disciplinary interaction
+- Many groups with all-to-all couplings
 - Collaborative management

-In lieu of a state monopoly or an idiosyncratic non-profit backed by Silicon Valley royalty, are these guidelines applicable?
-I suspect so, and at smaller sizes than you might expect.
+In lieu of a state monopoly or an idiosyncratic Silicon Valley non-profit, will these guidelines be applicable?
+I think so, and at smaller sizes than you might expect.
 Let's think about how to scale the successipe down.

 #### Academic freedom